fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 In our above example, both tests are testing for the same thing (i.e. whether `car.wheels` returns the integer object `4`); they are just expressed in different ways.

 ### What's the difference between Minitest and RSpec?
 Minitest is the testing framework that comes installed with the system version of Ruby. `RSpec` is another testing framework that is commonly used by developers.
 While both are capable of using expectation syntax (note that `RSpec` does __not__ have assertion syntax), `RSpec` can be more flexible in respect of the syntax it can write (such that it can read more like natural English), at the cost of simplicity. `RSpec` uses a domain specific language (DSL), and may be less interpretable to someone who is not familiar with `RSpec`.
-Contrast this with `minitest`, which uses standard Ruby syntax to write tests.
+Contrast this with `minitest`, which uses standard Ruby syntax to write tests and can use assertion syntax.

 ### What are some of the limitations with `assert` when testing?
 The `assert` method assesses for truthiness.
-If a test fails, it does not provide a lot of detail as to _why_ a test has failed, only that it has failed.
-An alternative is to use `assert_equal`, which provides a more verbose output if a test fails (e.g. the expected versus returned value).
+If a test fails, while we can provide an optional message to be displayed on failure as an argument, that message does not provide a lot of context-specific detail as to _why/in what way_ a test has failed, only that it has failed.
+An alternative is to use `assert_equal`, which provides a more verbose and context specific output if a test fails (e.g. the expected versus returned value).
 ```ruby
 # Assume this test fails
 def test_name_assert